suhaschandra/Data-Visualization/README.md

 ## Scatter Plot
 To create scatter plots in R, we will use the "ggplot2" package, a commonly used data visualization package that can render highly customizable graphs.
 For this tutorial, we will use gene expression data from a standard rpkm data file.
-For more details on the scatter plot function in "ggplot2," see
+For more details on the scatter plot function in "ggplot2," see [this guide] (http://www.sthda.com/english/wiki/ggplot2-scatter-plots-quick-start-guide-r-software-and-data-visualization)